jklingsporn/quarkus-jooq-reactive-example/README.md

-# A short example with Quarkus, jOOQ and vertx-jooq
+# How to go reactive with Quarkus and jOOQ
 ## Why
-At the time of writing, there is currently no way to leverage the power of jOOQ together with Quarkus' reactive API.
+At the time of writing, there is currently no way to leverage the power of [jOOQ](https://www.jooq.org) together with Quarkus' reactive API.
 The [existing extension](https://github.com/quarkiverse/quarkus-jooq) enables vanilla jOOQ for Quarkus with it's blocking API.

 ## How
+[vertx-jooq](https://github.com/jklingsporn/vertx-jooq) unlocks reactive APIs for jOOQ by using vertx' reactive database drivers.
+It supports several API-variants including Smallrye Mutiny-API which is also used by Quarkus.
-In order to enable dependency injection capabilities one must render the proper annotations to the generated jOOQ files.
+Quarkus however uses its own dependency injection framework.
+To support it, one must render the proper annotations in the generated jOOQ files.
 [vertx-jooq](https://github.com/jklingsporn/vertx-jooq) provides out-of-the-box support for GuiceDI.
-With a little adjustment to the [code-generator](https://github.com/jklingsporn/quarkus-jooq-reactive-example/blob/main/codegen/src/main/java/io/github/jklingsporn/qjre/QuarkusReactiveGenerator.java) we can render `@Inject`-annotations and omit the creation of Guice-Modules:
+With a little adjustment to the [code-generator](https://github.com/jklingsporn/quarkus-jooq-reactive-example/blob/main/codegen/src/main/java/io/github/jklingsporn/qjre/QuarkusReactiveGenerator.java) we can render `@Inject`-annotations and omit the creation of Guice-Modules which are rendered by default:
 ```
 public class QuarkusReactiveGenerator extends DelegatingVertxGenerator {